 Michigan Institute for Clinical & Health Research (MICHR): The Michigan Institute for Clinical & Health Research (MICHR) is here to enable and enhance clinical and translational research.
 We do this by being a catalytic partner who educates, funds, connects, and supports research teams at U-M. Think of our helpful and knowledgeable staff as your extended research team.

-Arbor Research Collaborative for Health: The Arbor Research Collaborative for Health (formerly the University Renal Research and Education Association (URREA)) is an internationally recognized not-for-profit research organization that conducts large health outcomes research studies.
-Arbor Research collaborates with KECC; the two are located in the same building in downtown Ann Arbor.
+Arbor Research Collaborative for Health: The Arbor Research Collaborative for Health is an internationally recognized not-for-profit research organization that conducts large health outcomes research studies.